 When the engine misfires, the check engine light will come on.
-Usually, the trouble codes associated with misfire are P0300 through P0312.
+Usually, the trouble codes associated with misfires are P0300 through P0312.
 You will need a scan tool to be able to read these codes.
-If you are not in the mood of getting a scan tool, just think about this.
+If you are not in the mood to get a scan tool, just think about this.

 8. High Mileage